God: Faith

-Fideism is the position that in certain topics, notably theology such as in reformed epistemology, faith is superior than reason in arriving at truths.
+Fideism is the position that in certain topics, notably theology such as in reformed epistemology, faith in God is superior than reason in arriving at truths.
 Some theists argue that there is value to the risk in having faith and that if the arguments for God's existence were as rational as the laws of physics then there would be no risk.
 Such theists often argue that the heart is attracted to beauty, truth and goodness and so would be best for dictating about God, as illustrated through Blaise Pascal who said, "The heart has its reasons that reason does not know."
 A hadith attributes a quote to God as "I am what my slave thinks of me."
 Inherent intuition about God is referred to in Islam as fitra, or "innate nature".
 In Confucian tradition, Confucius and Mencius promoted that the only justification for right conduct, called the Way, is what is dictated by Heaven, a more or less anthropomorphic higher power, and is implanted in humans and thus there is only one universal foundation for the Way.